noahgrant/resourcerer/README.md

 1. Change the url, which is the top-most state-carrying entity of any application.
 The url can be changed either by path parameter or query paramter, i.e. `example.com/users/noahgrant` -> `example.com/users/fredsadaghiani`, or `example.com/users?id=noahgrant` -> `example.com/users?id=fredsadaghiani`.
 In this case, each prop change is _indexable_, which is sometimes desirable, sometimes not.

 1. Change internal application state.
-For these cases, `withResources` makes available another handy prop: `this.props.setResourceState`. `setResourceState` is a function that has the same method signature as the `setState` we all know and love.
-It sets the state of the wrapping component in the HOC, which is then passed down as props, overriding any initial prop, ie `this.props.setResourceState({id: 'fredsadaghiani'})`.
+For these cases, `useResources`/`withResources` make available another handy prop: `setResourceState`. `setResourceState` is a function that has the same method signature as the `setState` we all know and love.
+It sets internal hook/HOC state, which is then returned/passed down, respectively, overriding any initial prop, ie `setResourceState({id: 'fredsadaghiani'})`.
 This is _not_ indexable.

+    Note that `setResourceState` has some subtle discrepancies between the hook and the HOC; see [Differences between useResources and withResources](#differences-between-useresources-and-withresources) for more.

 ## Serial Requests